School

 • Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.

-• The Early Reading Leader and SLT use the Audit and Prompt cards to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.
+• The Reading Leader and SLT use checklists and templates to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and have gaps in learning.

 Ensuring reading for pleasure

-• We read to children every day.
-We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at St. Peter’s Elwick and our local community as well as books that open windows into other worlds and cultures.
+• We read aloud to children every day.
+We choose these books carefully as we want children to experience a wide range of books, including those that reflect the children at St. Peter’s Elwick C of E Primary School and our local community as well as books that open windows into other worlds and cultures.

 • Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books.